Transforming social care through the use of information and technology - executive summary

 Type: Executive summary

 Information and technology is transforming the way adults and children’s services are designed and delivered.
 The opportunities are significant and the innovation and commitment to change in many local areas is making a real difference to people’s lives.
-This is an executive summary of a report for the Local Government Association (LGA), IPC explores current innovations and sets out a future vision for care that is enabled by the use of information and technology.
-The full report can be found in the IPC publications resource.
+This is an executive summary of a report for the Local Government Association (LGA), in which IPC explores current innovations and sets out a future vision for care that is enabled by the use of information and technology.

 There are many outstanding examples of where information and technology is enabling transformation and we have developed this paper with councils, building on existing learning and sharing new and innovative practice.
 The research was informed by a digital maturity self-assessment that the LGA carried out with councils in early 2016.